Nsknielsen/rhythm_checker/README.md

 ### Arguments
 - `-f | --file`: The .wav file that you want to add silences to.
 - `--silence_lower` (optional): Lower bound for the duration of each silence segment in milliseconds.
+Default value: 2000.
 - `--silence_upper` (optional): Upper bound for the duration of each silence segment in milliseconds.
+Default value: 5000.
 - `--sound_lower` (optional): Lower bound for the duration of each sound segment in milliseconds.
+Default value: 2000.
 - `--sound_upper` (optional): Upper bound for the duration of each sound segment in milliseconds.
+Default value: 5000.

 <b>Example usage:</b> `python App.py --file "C:\Users\nsknielsen\desktop\aalborg_polka.wav" --silence_lower 3000 --silence_upper 6000`